Heavy Weather (album): Legacy

 Richard Ginell commented in a retrospective review for AllMusic that it was released "just as the jazz-rock movement began to run out of steam"; however, he felt that "this landmark album proved that there was plenty of creative life left in the idiom."

 In February 2011, Heavy Weather was inducted into the Grammy Hall of Fame.

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

-In 2000, it was voted #822 in Colin Larkin's All Time Top 1000 Albums.
+In 2000, it was voted No. 822 in Colin Larkin's All Time Top 1000 Albums.

 The singer Bilal names it among his 25 favorite albums, citing the interplay between Jaco Pastorius and Joe Zawinul.